Eisenmenger SyndromeSymptoms, Doctors, Treatments, Advances & More

 Affected people may receive oxygen, although it is unclear if it helps to prevent the disease from getting worse.
 In addition, medicines that work to relax and open the blood vessels may be given.
 People with very severe symptoms may eventually need a heart-lung transplant.

-Michael Gatzoulis practices in London, United Kingdom.
+Michael Gatzoulis practices practicing medicine in London, United Kingdom.
 Mr. Gatzoulis is rated as an Elite expert by MediFind in the treatment of Eisenmenger Syndrome.
-His top areas of expertise are Tetralogy of Fallot, Congenital Heart Disease (CHD), Eisenmenger Syndrome, Heart Transplant, and Cardiac Ablation.
+He is also highly rated in 22 other conditions, according to our data.
+His clinical expertise encompasses Congenital Heart Disease (CHD), Eisenmenger Syndrome, Tetralogy of Fallot, Heart Transplant, and Cardiac Ablation.

 Atrium Health Levine Children's HEARTest Yard Congenital Heart Center

-Jorge Alegria is a Cardiologist in Charlotte, North Carolina.
+Jorge Alegria is a Cardiologist practicing medicine in Charlotte, North Carolina.
 Dr. Alegria is rated as an Advanced provider by MediFind in the treatment of Eisenmenger Syndrome.
-His top areas of expertise are Transposition of the Great Arteries, Tetralogy of Fallot, Dextrocardia with Situs Inversus, and Situs Inversus.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Transposition of the Great Arteries, Tetralogy of Fallot, Dextrocardia with Situs Inversus, and Situs Inversus.
+Dr. Alegria is board certified in American Board Of Internal Medicine and American Board Of Internal Medicine, Cardiovascular Disease.
 Dr. Alegria is currently accepting new patients.

 How well the affected person does depends on whether another medical condition is present, and the age at which high blood pressure develops in the lungs.
 People with this condition can live 20 to 50 years.